On the spectral flow for paths of essentially hyperbolic bounded operators on Banach spaces: Spectral flow as group homomorphism

 \subsubsection{Trivial spectral flow}

-When $ P $ is a projector with a finite-dimensional range or kernel, $ P + \mathcal{L}_c (E) $ is 0 or 1, thus its connected component in $ \mathcal{P}(\mathcal{C}(E)) $ is $ \{0\} $ or $ \{1\} $, thus $ \Sf_P = 0 $.
+When $ P $ is a projector with a finite-dimensional range or kernel, $ P + \mathcal{L}_c (E) $ is 0 or 1, then its connected component in $ \mathcal{P}(\mathcal{C}(E)) $ is $ \{0\} $ or $ \{1\} $.
+Hence, $ \Sf_P = 0 $.
 This is the case of finite-dimensional spaces.
-A spaces is said \textsl{undecomposable} if the only projectors are as above.
-In \cite{GM93}, the authors showed the existence of a infinite-dimensional, undecomposable space.
+A space is said to be \textsl{undecomposable} if the only projectors are as above.
+In \cite{GM93}, W.~T.~Gowers and B.~Maurey showed the existence of an infinite-dimensional, undecomposable space.